Sunshine Meadows Hike: Banff Trail Guide

 Rather, we recommend you turn back towards the Rock Isle Junction and continue your hike around the Grizzly Lake and Laryx Lake Loop.

-4. Rock Isle Junction to Grizzly / Laryx Junction
+4. Rock Isle Junction to Grizzly/Laryx Junction

-yellow wildflowers at sunshine meadows in Banff National Park
+yellow wildflowers at Sunshine Meadows in Banff National Park.

 From the scenic bench along the trail, you can really appreciate how clear the water is within Rock Isle Lake.
-If you can peel your eyes of Rock Isle Lake, you can also see the tops of the Angel Express Chairlift, the Tee Pee Town LX Chairlift and the Great Divide Chairlift on Brewster Rock.
+If you can peel your eyes off Rock Isle Lake, you can also see the tops of the Angel Express Chairlift, the Tee Pee Town LX Chairlift and the Great Divide Chairlift on Brewster Rock.

-Rock Isle Lake at Sunshine Meadows as seen from Standish Viewing Deck
+Rock Isle Lake at Sunshine Meadows as seen from Standish Viewing Deck.

 As you leave the shores of Rock Isle Lake, watch for a short wooden boardwalk on the right to a small, but pleasing waterfall.
 You’ll enjoy nice views of The Monarch (2,904 m) and Mount Shanks (2,838 m) in the distance.